-Here’s an example of how our feelings are created – We start some sort of internal dialogue, and at this point, you are the only one thinking or talking to yourself.
+Here’s an example of how our feelings are created – We start some internal dialogue, and at this point, you are the only one thinking or talking to yourself.
 Then an external stimulus presents itself.
 Perhaps it’s the neighbor’s tv being played too loud in the apartment next to you, or the kids wake up grumpy.
 It could be anything, right.

 The sensory input triggers the brain.
 You put meaning to whatever it is, and immediately emotions are triggered, and then a feeling is created.
 It happens so fast, and no matter what the inner dialogue is, it’s always taking place.

-There is also this thing called Negativity Bias
+There is also this thing called Negativity Bias.

-It is our brains tendency to focus on the negativity of a situation, dwell on it, and experience the pain versus reveling in the joy, adoration, or praise given.
+Our brain tends to focus on the negativity of a situation, dwell on it, and experience the pain versus reveling in the joy, adoration, or praise given.

 “The brain is like Velcro for negative experiences, but Teflon for positive ones.” ~ Rick Hanson